Yshalom/Nonogram-Solver/README.md

 <p>* Remember to use x86!

-  In the below pictures, you can see several states from the program when it runs.
+  In the pictures below, you can see the program when it runs.
 <p>

 <img src="nonogram 1.png"></img>